-31.2.4.1.1 When a Reliability Need is identified in any RNA issued under this tariff, the as soon as reasonably possible, a proposal for a regulated solution or combination of solutions that shall serve as a backstop to meet the Reliability Need if requested by the NYISO due to the lack of sufficient viable market-based solutions to meet such Reliability Needs identified for the Study Period.
+31.2.4.1.1 When a Reliability Need is identified in any RNA issued under this tariff, the ISO shall request and the Responsible Transmission Owner shall provide to the ISO, as soon as reasonably possible, a proposal for a regulated solution or combination of solutions that shall serve as a backstop to meet the Reliability Need if requested by the ISO due to the lack of sufficient viable market-based solutions to meet such Reliability Needs identified for the Study Period.
 Regulated backstop solutions may include generation, transmission, or demand side resources.
-A proposed regulated backstop solution to address a need in the second five years of the planning period that does not have a trigger date within one year or less of the CRP currently under consideration will not require the same level of detail as a proposed solution for a need in the first five years.
-The criteria for regulated backstop solutions are included in the NYISO's Comprehensive Reliability Planning Process Manual.
-Such proposals may include reasonable alternatives that would effectively address the Reliability Need; provided however, the Transmission Owners' obligation to propose and implement regulated backstop solutions under this tariff is limited to regulated transmission solutions.
+Except as provided in Section 31.2.4.2.1, a proposed regulated backstop solution to address a Reliability Need that arises in the second five years of the Study Period will not require the same level of detail as a proposed solution for a Reliability Need arising in the first five years.
+Such proposals may include reasonable alternatives that would effectively address the Reliability Need; provided however, the Responsible Transmission Owner's obligation to propose and implement regulated backstop solutions under this tariff is limited to regulated transmission solutions.
 The Responsible Transmission Owner shall also estimate the lead time necessary for the implementation of its proposal.
-The NYISO will establish a lead time for responses submitted pursuant to Sections 31.2.4.2, 31.2.4.4 and 31.2.5.7 on the basis of the time period required for implementation of the proposed potential backstop solution.
+The ISO shall independently analyze the lead time required for implementation of the proposed potential regulated backstop solution.
+The ISO shall use the Responsible Transmission Owner estimate and its analysis to establish the Trigger Date for the Responsible Transmission Owner's regulated backstop solution.
+The ISO will also independently establish benchmark lead times for responses submitted pursuant to Sections 31.2.4.3 and 31.2.4.5..
 Prior to providing its response to the RNA, each Responsible Transmission Owner will present for discussion at the ESPWG and TPAS any updates in its LTP that impact a Reliability Need identified in the RNA.
-Contemporaneous with the request to the Responsible Transmission Owner, the NYISO shall solicit responses using the two-step process defined below, which shall not be a formal RFP process.
-Should more than one regulated backstop solution be proposed to address a Reliability Need, it will be the responsibility of the Responsible Transmission Owners to determine the regulated backstop solution that will proceed following a finding by the NYISO under Section 31.2.6.4 of this Attachment.
-The determination by the Responsible Transmission

-NYISO shall request and the Responsible Transmission Owner shall provide to the NYISO,

-Owners will be made prior to the approval of the CRP in which the regulated backstop solution with the longest lead-time could be triggered.
+Should more than one regulated backstop solution be proposed to address a Reliability Need, it will be the responsibility of the Responsible Transmission Owner to determine the regulated backstop solution that will proceed following a finding by the ISO under Section 31.2.6.45.7.2 of this Attachment Y. The determination by the Responsible Transmission Owner will be made prior to the approval of the CRP which precedes the Trigger Date for the regulated backstop solution with the longest lead time.
+Contemporaneous with the request to the Responsible Transmission Owner, the ISO shall solicit market-based and alternative regulated responses as set forth in Sections 31.2.4.3 and 31.2.4.5, which shall not be a formal RFP process.